 8. Travel India by train.
 With its extensive rail network, this mode of transport is the best way to see one of the world’s most colorful and diverse countries.

 9. Climb one of the world’s Seven Summits.
-Climbing mountains is not for the faint-hearted, but everyone has had a dream of standing atop one as one of the things to do before you die.
+Climbing mountains is not for the faint-hearted, but many people rank standing atop one as one of the things to do before you die.

 10. Dive with a whale shark.
 Swimming with these gentle giants is among the most powerful wilderness experiences in the world.

 11. Participate in a Carnival parade in Brazil.
 You haven’t had a good night out until you’ve been to the biggest party in a nation of big parties.

 13. Surf.
 It’s not about being a ripper but just catching waves.

 14. SCUBA the Great Barrier Reef.
 The largest coral reef in the world is a must for dive enthusiasts.
 It is the world’s most unique aquatic environment.

 15. Publish an article about your travels.
 Part of traveling is sharing your experiences with others.
 Plus, getting published might be easier than you think.